New Album Out Now! "Curious Amusements For The Ingenious", iTunes, CD Baby, Bandcamp

 Carl continues to walk a line giving into his passions of heart felt pop and driven rock, depending on which of the voices in his head drive him on any particular day.
 As previously stated he's living in the U.S. with the Union Jack wrapped firmly around his heart.
 Carl gives his songs a Brit Rock feel, while still at the helm of production.

 The Royal Union of Architects latest 2013 offering.
 Another great batch of British inspired rock tunes with The Architects spin on them.
 This proves to be their best work to date.

-Written with Master Guitarist Greg Leon Carl & Greg weave heavy rock riffs with great pop melodies.
+Written with Master Guitarist Greg Leon, Carl (Carl James) Elizondo & Greg Leon weave heavy rock riffs with great pop melodies.

 Review of the song "Rhythm" from

 I am getting so many flavors of music in this song it’s outrageous!
 I’m having a blast just setting here enjoying the patchwork quilt rich sounds.
 There are moments where this track feels like a 60’s throw back with a dash of Oasis and maybe even a bit of Styx in the beginning.
 The drum line is a great happy, poppy beat while the guitar has this slightly muted dirty sound.
 I loved the guitar solo, that riff is so fun to listen to.
 Vocally I am grooving on his voice.
 His song style reminds me of Oasis.
 It’s kinda trippy the way he modulates his voice.

 This song is like an acid trip for your brain.
 I can see it as a soundtrack piece or playing at home while hanging out with friends.
 I like it well enough I want to hear more from the band and download this to my server.
 I have some Beatles, Oasis and even some Alice in Chains I was to pair it with and see what happens.-Musicbank.co

 Sign up to hear about what goes on in the studio & about our new music!